-Division of Student and Campus LifeThe Student and Campus Life staff is responsible for the implementation of programs, policies, and services designed to create and sustain the optimal environment for student learning and achievement.
+The Student and Campus Life staff is responsible for the implementation of programs, policies, and services designed to create and sustain the optimal environment for student learning and achievement.
 Working collaboratively with the students and faculty, we aim to empower students to take responsibility for their education and to forge a sense of community on campus.